rodrigoquijarro/sora_test/README.md

 ## 1. Introduction

-The following process was created to automate the provisioning of instances with one dockerized application called `<appwebtime>`, hosted in dockerhub under my profile `<mailtech>`. to the several developers teams with different OS, compiler/interpreter version and dependencies installed on their local computers.
+The following process was created to automate the provisioning of instances with one dockerized application called `<appwebtime>`, hosted in dockerhub under my profile `<mailtech/sora_test>`. to automate the provisioning and be used for developers teams with different OS, compiler/interpreter version and dependencies installed on their local computers.

 ## 2. Architecture